 I can only speculate that he believed that years spent being a “good liberal” (including service in the Justice Department’s Civil Rights Division) would insulate him from being denounced as a “racist.”
 Nor would he have anticipated that the university would spend the hundreds of thousands in legal fees to punish a famous tenured faculty member who “offended” two students.

-Professor Weissberg himself was later dropped from National Review, supposedly “conservative” (of what, unclear), to which he occasionally contributed, for participating in the 2012 American Renaissance conference in Tennessee, along with Jared Taylor and Alex Kurtagić (mentioned above).
+Professor Weissberg himself was later dropped from the supposedly “conservative” (though of what, unclear) National Review, to which he occasionally contributed, for participating in the 2012 American Renaissance conference in Tennessee, along with Alex Kurtagić and Guillaume Faye.

 He did note, however, that because racial consciousness is so natural, it could return with surprising rapidity.

-Touchstone of the self-righteous, anti-racism… neutralises and keeps potential dissidents within the system’s ideological bounds.
-A certain intellectual Right, hoping not to alienate the ruling powers, has in this way been recuperated, marginalised, and subjected, losing in the process any hope of being publicly recognised. … This egghead Right… is not content with publicly declaring itself to be ‘anti-racist,’ but goes so far as to denounce whoever publicly defends his European identity as a ‘racist.’
+Anti-racism […] neutralises and keeps potential dissidents within the system’s ideological bounds.
+A certain intellectual Right, hoping not to alienate the ruling powers, has in this way been recuperated, marginalised, and subjected, losing in the process any hope of being publicly recognised. […] This egghead Right […] is not content with publicly declaring itself to be ‘anti-racist,’ but goes so far as to denounce whoever publicly defends his European identity as a ‘racist.’
 Incredible, but true.

-What could be more “anti-racist” than obsessing over how pale the pretty French girls are (France 24, 2012)?
+What could be more perfectly “anti-racist” than obsessing over how pale the pretty French girls are?

 A black rights group on Monday slammed the latest Miss France competition for producing a “white as snow” winner from a field it claimed was unrepresentative of the country’s ethnic make-up.

-Aside: are we supposed to believe blacks in France are still missing some of their “rights?”
+(Aside: am I supposed to believe that French blacks are still missing some of their “rights”?)

 Marine Lorphelin, 19, a brunette medical student from Burgundy, was on Saturday crowned Miss France 2013, having edged out Miss Tahiti, Hinarini de Longeaux, in the final round of judging.